McConnaughy on Tax: Not the Actor…But Just as Good (part 1 of 2)

 Kelly: That’s terrific.

-William: It can’t be discharged in a bankruptcy that’s where a lot of people get the misunderstanding.
+William: It can’t be discharged in bankruptcy.
+That’s where a lot of people misunderstand.

 Kelly: Yeah.
 Let’s talk about how people can contact you.
 I think there is no geographical limitation and where you work.
 I mean if it’s the state tax issues in California, I suppose, maybe Arizona or is your sweet spot but in terms of Federal Tax issue you can work with anybody anywhere, correct?